-We recently ranked the worst to best Russell Group universities: but what about the best non-Russell Group universities.
+We recently ranked the worst to best Russell Group universities: but what about the best non-Russell Group universities?
 After all, it’s not all about Oxbridge.
-In fact, there are plenty of fantastic non-Russell Group universities to study at in the UK.
+In fact, there are plenty of good non-Russell Group universities to study at in the UK.
 What’s more, many of these boast higher levels of student satisfaction, student diversity and most importantly, lower entry requirements.
-So, if you aren’t quite sure where to study or you’re simply keen to know where you’re university stands then read on.
+So, if you aren’t quite sure where to study or you’re simply keen to know where your university stands, then read on.
 These are the best non-Russell Group universities: Ranked.

 11. Royal Holloway

 In position eleven of the best non-Russell Group universities is Royal Holloway.
 This London university boasts extremely high levels of student satisfaction and graduate prospects.
 The university has 25 academic departments with degree options ranging from the arts to economics and law.
 One of the reasons students choose this uni is that it’s extremely career-focused.

 In fact, employability skills are taught throughout the degree, with support from the Careers Service available to students even after they graduate.
 What’s more, Royal Holloway is undoubtedly one of the prettiest university campuses in the UK.
 It’s no surprise that it’s been used as a filming location for plenty of popular movies and television series.

 Next up on our list and in spot number ten is the University of Strathclyde.
 This Glasgow University is one of the largest in the UK and has one of the best reputations among non-Russell Group universities.
 It scores incredibly highly in key factors such as student satisfaction, student to staff ratio, academic services spend and graduate prospects.